Ultrasound-based detection of flow fronts in injection molds

 • Changes in the injection molding process

-So far, there are various approaches for flow front detection, such as optical sensors, pressure sensors or temperature sensors.
-However, these methods have certain disadvantages, such as sensitivity to abrasive materials or limited dynamics.
+To date, there have been a wide variety of approaches to flow front detection, such as optical sensors, pressure sensors, and temperature sensors.
+However, these methods have certain drawbacks, such as sensitivity to abrasive materials or limited dynamic range.

-A promising alternative to this is non-contact measurement using ultrasonic sensor technology.
+A promising alternative to this isnon-contact measurement using ultrasonic sensors.

-Ultrasound-based flow front detection is based on the permanent emission of ultrasonic pulses in the direction of the cavity during the injection molding process.
+Ultrasonic flow front detection relies on the continuous transmission of ultrasonic pulses toward the cavity during the injection molding process.

 With an empty cavity, 100 % of the ultrasonic energy is reflected at the steel/air interface.
 If the plastic now hits the measuring point, part of the ultrasonic energy is coupled into the plastic and precisely this difference is subsequently detected by the MoldFront sensor system.